Felix Somary: Life

-In the 1930s, he took the Swiss citizenship.
+In 1930 he married Austrian countess May Demblin and became a Catholic.
+Two years later, he became a Swiss citizen.
 He taught at the Heidelberg University as well as in US universities.
 At Chicago, he was a guest of his friend Schumpeter, with whom he shared the interest in the theory of the economic cycle.
 Before the start of World War II, he tried to convince Baron Rothschild to take his wealth and his person out of Germany but Rothschild did not listen to him and barely saved himself.
-In August 1934 he was of the recipients - on a list that "reads like a Who is Who? in business cycle theory", according to Boianovsky and Trautwein - of a paper concerning theories of the business cycle, written by Gottfried Haberler.
+In August 1934 he was of the recipients—on a list that "reads like a Who is Who? in business cycle theory", according to Boianovsky and Trautwein—of a paper concerning theories of the business cycle, written by Gottfried Haberler.

 He was an advisor to the chief of the Swiss Federal Department of Public Economy, attending a meeting in Washington, D.C. in 1939 when the Swiss government was trying to obtain emergency war supplies from the US government.

-He, his wife (an Austrian countess called May Demblin), two sons and a daughter moved to the United States in 1940, taking the last ship bound for the US from Spain.
+He, his wife, two sons and a daughter moved to the United States in 1940, taking the last ship bound for the US from Spain.
 Béla Bartók was on the same ship, as was the poet and writer Stefan Zweig, with whom Somary was one of the last people to speak before the latter's suicide.

 From 1941 to 1943 he advised the American Department of Defense on finance issues.
 He had been consulted regarding the methods that should be deployed in order to establish a sound currency in the European and African war zones, this being seen prior to the allied landings in North Africa and France as an important pre-requisite for achieving economic stability.
-When they told him that the Americans were thinking of abolishing the Japanese Emperor, he was outraged: "And then – he asked – with whom are you going to sign a peace treaty?"
+When they told him that the Americans were thinking of abolishing the Japanese Emperor, he was outraged: "And then—he asked—with whom are you going to sign a peace treaty?"

-His book Bankpolitik remains a standard work and was praised by Schumpeter in his Geschichte der ökonomischen Analyse.
+His book Bankpolitik was praised by Joseph Schumpeter in his Geschichte der ökonomischen Analyse.
 After the war, he had a role in the birth of Mediobanca.
-The Italian large banks were not very enthusiastic about the idea of creating, ex novo, an Italian merchant bank; Mattioli, the president of Comit, turned to Somary for a loan; Somary said he was willing to give a larger loan, and even to buy stock.
+The Italian large banks were not very enthusiastic about the idea of creating, ex novo, an Italian merchant bank; Mattioli, the president of Comit, turned to Somary for a loan; Somary said he was willing to give a larger loan, and even to buy company shares.
 At this point, the Italians convinced themselves that the project was good, and financed it.